Is a referral from my family dentist required to schedule an appointment for an orthodontic consultation?

-Treatment time depends upon each patient's specific orthodontic needs.
-A minor correction could take 6 months, whereas a standard full case could take 18 to 24 months.
-More involved cases, such as surgical cases, may take longer.
+Treatment time depends upon each patient’s specific orthodontic needs.
+A minor correction could take six months, whereas a standard full case could last 18 to 24 months.
+More involved treatment, such as surgical cases, may take longer.

 Do braces hurt?